hyva-themes/magento2-hyva-admin/docs/guides/hyva-admin-grid-walkthrough/exports.md

 `public function createFileToDownload()`.

-More information about custom export types can be found in the PHP API reference at **Grid AbstractExportType**.
+More information about custom export types can be found in the PHP API reference at [Grid AbstractExportType](../../api-reference/php-classes-and-interfaces/grid-abstractexporttype.md).

-More information about the export XML configuration can be found in the XML API reference at **grid > navigation > exports**.
+More information about the export XML configuration can be found in the XML API reference at [grid > navigation > exports](../../api-reference/grid-xml-reference/navigation/exports/index.md).